websiteinspiration/bugsplat.rb/entries/consulting.md

 * Infrastructure and DevOps, including AWS, Heroku, Email, and DNS
 * Ruby and Rails

-Need just a little advice?
-[Schedule a call with me on Clarity](https://clarity.fm/petekeen).

 ## Praise from some happy customers

 <blockquote>Pete is a wizard.
 He is the smartest guy I know.
 If you ever have Rails, DNS, email, or any other questions about anything, Pete knows the answer.